Historical Background & Shooting Today

 Learn more: Long Range Muzzle Loading in Great Britain

-The World Governing body for muzzle loading shooting is the Muzzle Loaders Associations International Committee (MLAIC), who in 1999 introduced long range World Championships to their competition programme.
+The World Governing body for muzzle loading shooting is the Muzzle Loaders Associations International Confederation (MLAIC), who in 1999 introduced long range World Championships to their competition programme.
 Sports governing bodies and national associations provide opportunities to compete and may be able to provide club contacts at local levels.

 Learn more: Long Range Muzzle Loading Worldwide